Structural focalization: Introduction

 Andreoli's key observation was that proof search only needs to consider derivations that have two alternating phases.
 In {\it inversion} phases, we eagerly apply (invertible) right rules to asynchronous connectives and (invertible) left rules to synchronous ones.
 When this is no longer possible, we begin a {\it focusing} phase by putting a single remaining proposition {\it in focus}, repeatedly decomposing it (and only it) by applying right rules to synchronous connectives and left rules to asynchronous ones.
 Andreoli described this restricted form of proof search as a regular proof search procedure in a restricted sequent calculus; such sequent calculi, and derivations in them, are called {\it focused} as opposed to {\it unfocused} \cite{andreoli92logic}.

-In order to adopt such a proof search strategy, it is important to know that the strategy is both sound (i.e., the proof search strategy will only say ``the sequent has a derivation'' if that is the case) and complete (i.e., the proof search strategy is capable of finding a proof if one exists).
+In order to adopt such a proof search strategy, it is important to know that the strategy is both sound (i.e., the proof search strategy will only say ``the sequent has a derivation'' if that is the case) and complete (i.e., the proof search strategy is capable of finding a derivation if one exists).
 Soundness proofs for focusing are usually easy: focused derivations are essentially a syntactic refinement of the unfocused derivations.
 Completeness, the nontrivial direction, involves turning unfocused derivations into focused ones.
 This process is {\it focalization}.\footnote{The usage of {\it focus}, {\it focusing}, {\it focussing}, and {\it focalization} is not standard in the literature.
-We use the normal English words {\it focus} and {\it focusing} to describe a logic (e.g. the focused sequent calculus) and aspects of that logic (e.g. focused derivations, propositions in focus, left- or right-focused sequents, and focusing phases). {\it Focalization}, derived from the French {\it focalisation}, is reserved exclusively for the act of producing a focused derivation given an unfocused derivation; the focalization {\it property} establishes that focalization is always possible. {\it Focussing} is just a less-standard spelling of {\it focusing}, and we avoid its use entirely.} Thus, an effective procedure for focalization is a constructive witness to the completeness of focusing.
+We use the words {\it focus} and {\it focusing} to describe a logic (e.g. the focused sequent calculus) and aspects of that logic (e.g. focused derivations, propositions in focus, left- or right-focused sequents, and focusing phases). {\it Focalization}, derived from the French {\it focalisation}, is reserved exclusively for the act of producing a focused derivation given an unfocused derivation; the focalization {\it property} establishes that focalization is always possible.} Thus, an effective procedure for focalization is a constructive witness to the completeness of focusing.

 The techniques described in this article are general and can be straightforwardly transferred to other modal and substructural logics, as explored in the author's dissertation \cite{simmons12substructural}.
 Our approach has three key components, which we will now discuss in turn.